aboutcode-org/aboutcode-toolkit/README.rst

 There are many examples of ABOUT files (valid or invalid) in the testdata/ directory of the whole repository.

-The current version of the ABOUT tool can read these ABOUT files so that you can collect and validate the inventory of third-party components that you use.
+The current version of the AboutCode toolkit can read these ABOUT files so that you can collect and validate the inventory of third-party components that you use.

 In future versions, this tool will be able to generate attribution notices and